-The Type-1 commands are received on Receive Sub-address 1, and the Type-2 commands are received on Receive Sub-address 2.
+The Type-2 commands are received on Receive Sub-address 2.

-2.2.7.2.1 Type-1 data commands
+2.2.7.2.1 Type-1 Data Commands

 Type 1 commands are used to control the basic instrument operations.
 They have a length of 3 words, where the last word is used for the telecommand identifier.
-The following commands have been defined:

-Standby Mode Command
+The following commands have been defined: Standby Mode Command